Steiner-254/Cyfrin-Updraft-Course/Web3Security-Notes.md

 - Using **[CLOC](https://github.com/AlDanial/cloc)** to know the `number of lines` in a codebase.
 - Use tools and frameworks you are similar with.
 - Use `solidity metrics`.
+- Read the docs and documentation to understand the protocol.
 -